What we know about the shooting in El Paso, Texas

 "Our community will not be defined by this senseless evil act of violence," Margo said.
 "United our community will heal.
 El Paso is too strong to be broken by a cowardly act like this."

-President Donald Trump has been briefed on the shooting, and the White House is monitoring the situation, deputy press secretary Steven Groves said in a statement.
+President Donald Trump has been briefed on the shooting, and the White House is monitoring the situation, deputy press secretary Steven Groves said.

-"Terrible shootings in ElPaso, Texas," the President tweeted.
-"Reports are very bad, many killed.
-Working with State and Local authorities, and Law Enforcement.
-Spoke to Governor to pledge total support of Federal Government.
-God be with you all!"
+"Today's shooting in El Paso, Texas was not only tragic, it was an act of cowardice," Trump said on Twitter.
+"I know that I stand with everyone in this Country to condemn today's hateful act.
+There are no reasons or excuses that will ever justify killing innocent people ...
+Melania and I send our heartfelt thoughts and prayers to the great people of Texas."

 Democratic presidential candidate Beto O'Rourke, who is from El Paso, pulled out of presidential forum in Las Vegas to head back to Texas.